Skip to content

 Version Attribution

 World-model versions evolve.
-A scan run today may cite v0.1.0; a scan next quarter may cite v0.2.0.
-How the two packages coordinate that evolution is the topic of this page.
+A decision served today may cite v0.1.0; a decision next quarter may cite v0.2.0.
+How the two contexts coordinate that evolution is the topic of this page.

 The short answer: they don’t coordinate.
-The attributed EvalSet is the sole data carrier between spectral.worlds and spectral.platform, and the authority version on that envelope is metadata, not synchronization.
-The platform context does not react to world-model version transitions; the worlds context does not know when the platform runs a scan.
-The two contexts share a contract surface (EvaluationAuthorityRef) and nothing more.
+The deployed action module is the data carrier between spectral.worlds and spectral.platform, and the world-model version stamped on every /decide response is metadata, not synchronization.
+The platform context does not react to world-model version transitions; the worlds context does not know when the platform serves a decision.
+The two contexts share a contract surface (the module store + the version field on the decision response per ADR-077 D3) and nothing more.

 2. Version is metadata, not a synchronization signal.
-The platform stores the version value it receives, surfaces it on artifacts, and moves on.
+The platform stores the version value it receives (baked into the module manifest), surfaces it on every decision response, and moves on.
 It does not branch on version identity, reset state, filter aggregates, or pause work.

 3. The worlds context’s version awareness stays internal.
-The World Agent knows what the current published version is — it filters incoming world signals against that concept and emits EvalSets keyed to its current authority.
-None of that awareness leaves the worlds context except as the value on the attribution envelope.
+The World Agent knows what the current published version is — it filters incoming override-pattern signals against the current version, generates predicate code against the current schema and configuration, and publishes modules keyed to its current authority.
+None of that awareness leaves the worlds context except as the value baked into the module manifest and surfaced on the decision response.

 What the platform does NOT do on a version transition